brettatoms/wfo-plantlist-sqlite/README.md

 ### denormalize.sql

 Denormalize the `name.rank` and `name.code` columns into separate lookup tables.
+The version of the database uploaded to Zenodo doesn't have the denormalized columns.

 Example usage:
 ```sh